waquarkw/bls/README.md

 # File to run
 All the project is complied in a single .py script named "apicode.py".

-To run this file add a simple text file in your root directory with a file named ".env" and add a line in this text file --> BLS_API_KEY=ENTER_YOUR_KEY_HERE
+To run this file add a simple text file in your root directory with a file name ".env" and add a line in this text file --> BLS_API_KEY=ENTER_YOUR_GENERATED_KEY_HERE

 To obtain this key follow the link -> [BLS Public Data API Key Generator V2](https://www.bls.gov/developers/home.htm)

+HURRAY!
+Now you are ready to run the project.
+Run the apicode.py file to see the visuals!!